AM-133/dynamic_slider/Readme.md

-How would you track down a pperformance issue in production?Hve you ever had to do this?
+How would you track down a performance issue in production?Hve you ever had to do this?
 I am a fresher so I can't answer this question properly but if I had face some exceptions during compile the code or run the code firstly I checked what type of exception arise.There are many types of exceptions like symbolic, logical, warning for Not Found a Path so if that type of exception occurs I  fixed it..